Yakushima/SpriteBoards-ArduinoIDE/README.md

+## Start with the instructions in the KickSat [BoardManager-Arduino](https://github.com/kicksat/BoardManager-ArduinoIDE).

 ## Instructions to update KickSat boards (on Windows)

 1. Pack this repo into a zip file in "sprite_boards.X.X.zip", replacing X.X with the version number